And I wish it would be closer to what Dan Bilzerian’s life looks like.

-I know starting a business is not suppose to be easy.
+I know starting a business is not supposed to be easy.
 Anywhere. 🌍

 But when you don’t speak the language and don’t understand the laws and administration, it doesn’t help.

-I’m lucky my business partner do speak/read/write Thai fluently and a lot of friends helped us out.
+I’m lucky my business partner does speak/read/write Thai fluently and a lot of friends helped us out.

 And we quickly realized that in Thailand, more than anywhere, your network will make all the difference.
 It surely did for us! 🚀

 Many people think it’s gonna be easy because Thailand is cheap.
 But trust me, you’ll always bump into a problem you didn’t anticipate.

 Of course, it’s cheaper to run a business in Thailand than it is in Europe or the US. 💸

 But It’s also a different culture and set of rules.
 It takes a lot of time and nerves to get used to how things are working here. 🤔

 Having a business in Thailand is like riding a rollercoaster